Mr-Georgie/dev-space-forum/README.md

 This will install all the dependencies from the package.json file

 ## Contributing
 DevSpace Forum is open sourced so it can be used by others.
+See the LICENSE file for terms and conditions

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.